Hausdorff dimension of double base expansions and binary shifts with a hole: Introduction

 is the \emph{topological entropy} of~$U_{q,q}$.
 (Even though $U_{q,q}$ is usually not closed, we can use the formula for the topological entropy of subshifts because taking the closure only adds countable many elements, which does not change the entropy defined by Bowen~\cite{Bow1973}.)
 The function $q \mapsto h(U_{q,q})$ is proved to be continuous on $(1, 2]$.

-Now we return to the case of two distinct bases~$q_0,q_1$.
-Similar to the case of one base, we can also describe two thresholds: one separating bases with trivial and non-trivial univoque sets, called generalized golden ratio; the other one separating bases with countable and uncountable univoque sets, called generalized Komornik–Loreti constant.
+Now, we return to the case of two distinct bases~$q_0,q_1$.
+Similar to the case of one base, we can also describe two thresholds: one separating bases with trivial and non-trivial univoque sets, called generalised golden ratio; the other one separating bases with countable and uncountable univoque sets, called generalised Komornik–Loreti constant.
 More precisely, for $q_0 > 1$, define

-Then for all $q_0>1$, \begin{itemize} \item $\cU_{q_0, q_1}$ is trivial when $q_1 < \cG(q_0)$; \item $\cU_{q_0, q_1}$ is infinite when $q_1 > \cG(q_0)$; \item $\dim_H\cU_{q_0, q_1} = 0$ when $q_1 \le \cK(q_0)$; \item $\dim_H\cU_{q_0, q_1}>0$ when $q_1>\cK(q_0)$. \end{itemize} Together with Komornik~\cite{KomSteZou2022}, the second and third authors gave a complete characterization of the functions~$\cG(q_0)$ and~$\cK(q_0)$, proved that the two functions are symmetric in $q_0,q_1$, continuous and strictly decreasing, hence almost everywhere differentiable on $(1,\infty)$.
+Then for all $q_0>1$, \begin{itemize} \item $\cU_{q_0, q_1}$ is trivial when $q_1 < \cG(q_0)$; \item $\cU_{q_0, q_1}$ is infinite when $q_1 > \cG(q_0)$; \item $\dim_H\cU_{q_0, q_1} = 0$ when $q_1 \le \cK(q_0)$; \item $\dim_H\cU_{q_0, q_1}>0$ when $q_1>\cK(q_0)$. \end{itemize} Together with Komornik~\cite{KomSteZou2022}, the second and third authors gave a complete characterisation of the functions~$\cG(q_0)$ and~$\cK(q_0)$, proved that the two functions are symmetric in $q_0,q_1$, continuous and strictly decreasing, hence almost everywhere differentiable on $(1,\infty)$.
 The Hausdorff dimension of the set of~$q_0$ satisfying $\cG(q_0) = \cK(q_0)$ is zero.
 The main goal of the present paper is to determine the exact Hausdorff dimension of $\cU_{q_0, q_1}$ when $q_1 > \cK(q_0)$ and to explore its continuity in~$q_0$ and~$q_1$.
 We put a particular emphasis on the symbolic dynamics behind the expansions and use these dynamics not only as a tool but state some of the main results in symbolic terms.
 Since several different problems have the same symbolic background (and are topologically equivalent), these results can then be applied in different settings.

 To state our results, we recall some notation.
 The \emph{lexicographic order} is defined by $u_1u_2\cdots \prec v_1v_2\cdots$ if $u_1\cdots u_n = v_1\cdots v_n$ and $u_{n+1} < v_{n+1}$ for some $n \ge 0$ (and $\bu \preceq \bv$ if $\bu \prec \bv$ or $\bu = \bv$).
 For $q_0,q_1>1$ with $q_0{+}q_1 \ge q_0q_1$, the \emph{quasi-greedy} $(q_0,q_1)$-expansion of a number $x \in (0,\frac{1}{q_1-1}]$ is the lexicographically largest sequence $\bu \in \{0,1\}^\infty$ satisfying $\pi_{q_0,q_1}(\bu) = x$ and not ending with~$0^\infty$.
 Similarly, the \emph{quasi-lazy} $(q_0,q_1)$-expansion of a number $x \in [0,\frac{1}{q_1-1})$ is the lexicographically smallest sequence $\bu \in \{0,1\}^\infty$ satisfying $\pi_{q_0,q_1}(\bu) = x$ and not ending with~$1^\infty$.
 Denote the quasi-greedy $(q_0,q_1)$-expansion of $\frac{1}{q_1}$ by~$\ba_{q_0,q_1}$ and the quasi-lazy $(q_0,q_1)$-expansion of $\frac{1}{q_0(q_1-1)}$ by~$\bb_{q_0,q_1}$.
 Since $\frac{1}{q_1} = \pi_{q_0,q_1}(10^\infty)$ and $\frac{1}{q_0(q_1-1)} = \pi_{q_0,q_1}(01^\infty)$, the sequence $\ba_{q_0,q_1}$ starts with~$01$ and $\bb_{q_0,q_1}$ starts with~$10$.